anatomiesofintelligence/anatomiesofintelligence.github.io/_posts/2019-07-20-gesture-speech-02.md

 source-url: https://mitpress.mit.edu/books/gesture-and-speech

 # What is the copyright?
-copyright: "The emergence of graphic systems at the end of the Palaeoanthropians reign presupposes the establishment of a new relationship between the two operating poles a relationship exclusively characteristic of humanity in the narrow sense, that is say, one that meets the requriements of mental symbolization the same extent as today.
-In this new relationship the sense of vision holds the dominant place in the pairs fac reading and hand graphic sign."
+copyright:

-summary:
+summary: "The emergence of graphic systems at the end of the Palaeoanthropians reign presupposes the establishment of a new relationship between the two operating poles - a relationship exclusively characteristic of humanity in the narrow sense, that is say, one that meets the requriements of mental symbolization the same extent as today.
+In this new relationship the sense of vision holds the dominant place in the pairs fac-reading and hand-graphic sign."

 # all tags separated by commas
 tags: [hand, writing, anatomical, symbols, hand writing, typography, aesthesis, gestures]